Understanding Medicare Coverage for Skilled Nursing Facility Care

 When a transfer from a hospital to a skilled nursing facility is the next step, many questions arise about what Medicare may cover and what your options are.
 This article addresses those questions to help you navigate the process more easily and more informed.

-Know What To Expect Before the Discharge to Short Term Skilled Nursing
+Know What To Expect Before the Discharge to Short-Term Skilled Nursing

 Knowing what to expect before your loved one is discharged from a hospital into a skilled nursing facility will save you a lot of headaches.
-If you’re new to this, a skilled nursing facility (also referred to as a “SNF”) is an independent facility (not a hospital) with a high level of medical care that is provided by trained individuals including registered nurses, physical, speech, and occupational therapists, and dietary counselors.
+If you’re new to this, a skilled nursing facility (also referred to as an “SNF”) is an independent facility (not a hospital) with a high level of medical care that is provided by trained individuals including registered nurses, physical, speech, and occupational therapists, and dietary counselors.
 SNFs are subject to Federal and State regulations.
 The care provided by the skilled nursing facility may be necessary over the short term for rehabilitation from an illness or injury or may be required over a longer period for patients who need care on a frequent or around-the-clock basis due to a chronic medical condition.

 Services that are Provided by Skilled Nursing Facilities